mchajdecki/Microsoft-Azure/README.md

 </p>
 <p>
   <ol type="1">
-    <li>Following the previous step and Copy and Pasting the Public IP address and clicking the Add Option, a PC box will display</li>
+    <li>After copying and pasting the Public IP the PC Box will display</li>
     <li>Double click the save PC box to continue</li>
   </ol>
   </p>